Shaaali/identity-apps/docs/sdks/react.md

 npm install @asgardeo/auth-react react-router-dom --save
 ```

-### Initialize the SDK
+## Initialize the SDK

 SDK uses [React Context API](https://reactjs.org/docs/context.html) under the hood to share the data between components.
 You can easily integrate Asgardeo in your application by using `AuthProvider` as the wrapper element to inject configurations.

 `AuthProvider` takes a config object as a [prop](https://reactjs.org/docs/components-and-props.html) which is an arbitary input that can be used to initialize the SDK instance.
-Provide the below configurations to the config to get the SDK to work with your application.
+Provide the configurations below to get the SDK to work with your application.
- - **clientID** : Client ID of your  OIDC app.
+ - **clientID** : This is the Client ID of your OIDC app.
 See <a href="/guides/applications/spa/configure-login/#obtain-client-id-of-the-app">how to obtain client ID</a>.
- - **serverOrigin** : Asgardeo server host name along with your organization name.
+ - **serverOrigin** : Asgardeo server host name along with your organization name
- - **signInRedirectURL** : The URL to which users should be redirected after the login.
+ - **signInRedirectURL** : This is the URL to which users should be redirected after login.
 See <a href="/guides/applications/spa/oidc-settings/#authorized-redirect-urls">Authorized redirect URLs</a>.
- - **signOutRedirectURL** : The URL to which users should be redirected after the logout.
+ - **signOutRedirectURL** : This is the URL to which users should be redirected after logout.
 See <a href="/guides/applications/spa/oidc-settings/#authorized-redirect-urls">Authorized redirect URLs</a>.

 Copy and use the following code within your root component to configure `AuthProvider` for your application.